samchristywork/arithmetic-expression-parser/README.md

 This library can't presently handle floating point numbers, and will return `EXIT_FAILURE` if one is encountered.

+## Return Value

+`eval` returns `EXIT_SUCCESS` if the string was successfully evaluated, and `EXIT_FAILURE` otherwise.
+Please note that even in the case of failure, the function will still make a best-effort attempt to evaluate the string which can result in unexpected outcomes.
+For instance, if it is supplied the string "2.2+1", it will drop the '.' and evaluate the string as "22+1".

 ## Dependencies:

 The library has no external dependencies.
 All you need is the C compiler that